azhes/agile-development-project/README.md

 Notifications
 -------------

-1. The `Notification` feature alerts the user when they go over their budget
+1. The `Over Budget` feature notifies the user when they go over their budget
+2. The `Balance Change` feature notifies the user when they add or remove from their balance
+3. The `Expense Updated` feature notified the user when they add or remove an expense

 Datastoring to CSV File
 -----------------------